Crisis and Incident Response

 Crisis response in action: Buffalo attack 2022

 The value of the Call Community’s work on crisis response was clear after the Buffalo terrorist attack in May 2022.
 The perpetrator’s livestream was terminated quickly and the GIFCT activated its Content Incident Protocol to enable hash-sharing among its members.
-New Zealand’s Classification Office made a swift interim determination that the video and manifesto were objectionable and therefore illegal that country.
+New Zealand’s Classification Office made a swift interim determination that the video and manifesto were objectionable and therefore illegal to possess or distribute in that country.
 Based on that determination, Tech Against Terrorism was then able to incorporate the content into its Terrorist Content Analytics Platform.
 This rapid and coordinated response meant that the content was much less prevalent on mainstream platforms.

 Resources

-See the 2021 Christchurch Call Crisis Response Workplan [PDF, 241 KB].
+See the 2021 Christchurch Call Crisis Response Workplan [PDF, 958 KB].

 See the full text of the Christchurch Call commitments.